Rushed out well to deny Villa, then kept him out when he could have made it 3-1. Made another sprawling save late on to keep Milan in it.

 His poorly judged run almost dispossessed Ibrahimovic, while at the back he had the appearance of a rabbit caught in headlights at times.
 Pushed forward well late on, with only the offside flag denying him a good position to cross for Pato.
 Booked for a late challenge on Messi.

 Made a brilliant tackle on Villa and then tricked Fabregas with great skill, but was later booked after conceding a penalty for bringing down Xavi.
-He was out on his feet at times trying to keep up with Messi’s dynamic surges, then went down clutching his leg and was replaced by Bonera.
+He was out on his feet at times trying to keep up with Messi’s dynamic surges, before going down clutching his leg and was replaced by Bonera.

 M. van Bommel